MarieAlder/MarieAlder.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate in Economics at the European University Institute.
+My supervisors are Alexander Monge-Naranjo and Giancarlo Corsetti.